privacybydesign/irma-documentation/docs/getting-started.md

 ```

 * Use the `token` to [track the session status](api-irma-server.md#get-session-token-status), and to [get the session result](api-irma-server.md#get-session-token-result) after the session has finished.
-* The `sessionPtr` and `frontendRequest` are used by [`irma-frontend`](api-irma-frontend.md) to show an IRMA QR code or toggle to the Yivi app.
-Generally you [configure `irma-frontend`](https://github.com/privacybydesign/irma-frontend-packages/tree/master/plugins/irma-client#usage) with an URL that returns the `sessionPtr` and `frontendRequest`; it will then start the session automatically.
+* The `sessionPtr` and `frontendRequest` are used by [`yivi-frontend`](api-yivi-frontend.md) to show an Yivi QR code or toggle to the Yivi app.
+Generally you [configure `yivi-frontend`](https://github.com/privacybydesign/yivi-frontend-packages/tree/master/plugins/yivi-client#usage) with an URL that returns the `sessionPtr` and `frontendRequest`; it will then start the session automatically.

 Instead of managing sessions with HTTP requests as shown here, [for certain languages](irma-backend.md) (currently Go and JavaScript) it is also possible to include an IRMA library and manage sessions using function invocations.